WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Bitcoin addresses look like cyphertext, they are not easily remembered and it's not clear how they were used previously.
 When you do not label all your addresses, there is no meta-data for you to understand the context of your coins.
-Thus receiving addresses and sending transactions should be carefully labeled with the observers who knows that this address belongs to you.
+Thus receiving addresses and sending transactions should be carefully labeled with the observers who know that this address belongs to you.
 This helps you know where your coins came from so that you can judge whether there are privacy concerns when sending a specific coin to a specific receiver.

 ![Wasabi Wallet known by label](/ReceiveLabelingRequired.png "Wasabi Wallet known by label")